<img src="https://certify.alexametrics.com/atrk.gif?account=43vOv1Y1Mn20Io" style="display:none" height="1" width="1" alt="">

 Sonos' branding of this spatial audio speaker is spot-on.
 It is a new era.
 This thing is incredibly impressive.

 In a way, it sounds like a philosophical category mistake: how can a single loudspeaker surround anything?
 It can't, but that doesn't stop it from trying very hard and, sometimes, very nearly succeeding.
-The question is, is it an experience worth the hefty $449 / £449 price tag?
+The question is, is it an experience worth the hefty $449 / £449 price tag (though that's its RRP, you should be able to get it for between 10-20% less if you want about)?
 Like the Era 300 itself, the answer is nuanced, but I think it's "yes".

 And you can read David's follow up piece The Sonos ERA 300 speaker: now in stereo too.